greenelab/meta-review/manuscript.md

 We found that this workflow was an effective compromise between fully unrestricted editing and a more heavily-structured approach that limited the authors or the sections they could edit.
 In addition, authors are associated with their commits, which makes it easy for contributors to receive credit for their work.
 Figure @fig:contrib and the GitHub [contributors page](https://github.com/greenelab/deep-review/graphs/contributors) summarize all edits and commits from each author, providing aggregated information that is not available on other collaborative writing platforms.
-Because the Manubot writing process tracks the complete history through git commits, it enables detailed retrospective contribution analysis.
+Because the Manubot writing process tracks the complete history through Git commits, it enables detailed retrospective contribution analysis.
 These pull request and contribution tracking examples both come from Deep Review, the largest Manubot project to date, but illustrate the general principles of transparency and collaboration that are shared by all open Manubot manuscripts.

 ![
 **Deep Review contributions by author over time.**
 The total words added to the Deep Review by each author is plotted over time (final values in parentheses).
-These statistics were extracted from git commit diffs of the manuscript's Markdown source.
+These statistics were extracted from Git commit diffs of the manuscript's Markdown source.
 This figure reveals the composition of written contributions to the manuscript at every point in its history.
 The Deep Review was initiated in August 2016, and the first complete manuscript was released as a preprint [@tJKvnIaZ] in May 2017.
 While the article was under review, we continued to maintain the project and accepted new contributions.
 The preprint was updated in January 2018, and the article was accepted by the journal in March 2018 [@PZMP42Ak].
-As of March 06, 2019, the Deep Review repository accumulated 755 git commits, 317 merged pull requests, 609 issues, and 819 GitHub stars.
+As of March 06, 2019, the Deep Review repository accumulated 755 Git commits, 317 merged pull requests, 609 issues, and 819 GitHub stars.
 The notebook to generate this figure can be [interactively launched using Binder](https://mybinder.org/v2/gh/greenelab/meta-review/binder?filepath=analyses/deep-review-contrib/02.contrib-viz.ipynb) [@Q20Bxdsr], enabling users to explore alternative visualizations or analyses of the source data.
 ](images/deep-review-contribution-ridge.svg){#fig:contrib width="100%"}

 ## Manubot features

-Manubot is a system for writing scholarly manuscripts via GitHub that is built upon our [Python package](https://github.com/manubot/manubot) of the same name.
+Manubot is a system for writing scholarly manuscripts via GitHub.
+For each manuscript, there is a corresponding Git repository.
+The `master` branch of the repository contains all of the necessary inputs to build the manuscript.
+Specifically, a `content` directory contains one or more Markdown files that define the body of the manuscript as well as a metadata file to set information such as the title, authors, keywords, and language.
+Figures can be hosted in the `content/images` subdirectory or elsewhere and specified by URL.
+Repositories contain scripts and other assets that define how to build and deploy the manuscript.
+Many of these operations are delegated to the `manubot` [Python package](https://github.com/manubot/manubot) or other dependencies such as Pandoc, which converts between document formats, and Travis CI, which builds the manuscript in the cloud.
+Manubot pieces together many existing standards and technologies to encapsulate a manuscript in a repository and automatically generate outputs.

+### Markdown

-With Manubot, manuscripts are written as plain-text Markdown files, which is well suited for version control using git.
+With Manubot, manuscripts are written as plain-text Markdown files.
-The Markdown standard itself provides limited yet crucial formatting syntax, including the ability to embed images and format text via bold, italics, hyperlinks, headers, inline code, codeblocks, blockquotes, and numbered or bulleted lists.
+The [Markdown standard](https://spec.commonmark.org/0.28/) itself provides limited yet crucial formatting syntax, including the ability to embed images and format text via bold, italics, hyperlinks, headers, inline code, codeblocks, blockquotes, and numbered or bulleted lists.
 In addition, Manubot relies on extensions from [Pandoc Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) to enable citations, tables, captions, and equations specified using the popular TeX math syntax.
+Markdown with Pandoc extensions supports most formatting options required for scholarly writing [@17wKkS4DV], but currently lacks the ability to cross-reference and automatically number figures, tables, and equations.
+For this functionality, Manubot includes the [`pandoc-xnos`](https://github.com/tomduck/pandoc-xnos) suite of Pandoc filters.
+A list of formatting options officially supported by Manubot, at the time of writing, is viewable as [raw markdown](https://github.com/manubot/rootstock/raw/fea9eb80af4ca9d5a116f6c28a6b740272e3c0b9/content/02.delete-me.md) and the corresponding [rendered HTML](https://manubot.github.io/rootstock/v/fea9eb80af4ca9d5a116f6c28a6b740272e3c0b9/).

+By virtue of its readable markup syntax, Markdown is well suited for version control using Git.
+Markdown treats a single line break between text as a space, and requires two-or-more consecutive line breaks to denote a new paragraph.
+For optimal tracking of Markdown files with Git, we recommend placing each sentence on its own line.
+This convention allows Git to display diffs on a per sentence basis while avoiding unnecessary reflows associated with line wrapping and allowing easy rearrangement of sentences.

+### Citation by identifier

 Manubot includes an additional layer of citation processing, currently unique to the system.
 All citations point to a standard identifier, for which Manubot automatically retrieves bibliographic metadata.